CTCycle/NISTCOLLECT-adsorption-data-collection/README.md

 - `host_fraction:` fraction of adsorbent materials data to be fetched
 - `experiments_fraction:` fraction of adsorption isotherm data to be fetched
 - `experiments_fraction:` fraction of adsorption isotherm data to be fetched
-- `output_type:` select how to save data (CSV for .csv files, S3 for AWS S3 buckets)
+- `output_type:` select where to save data (HOST for local files, S3 for AWS S3 buckets)
 - `S3_bucket_name:` the AWS S3 bucket name
 - `region_name:` the AWS region where your S3 bucket is located